hololinked-dev/docs/docs/beginners-guide/articles/protocols/general.md

 There are multiple ways to start serving one's `Thing` instance based on the application requirements:

-- One needs to run one `Thing` instance in multiple protocols
+- One needs to run one `Thing` instance in one or multiple protocols
 - One needs to run multiple `Thing` instances in one protocol
 - One needs to run multiple `Thing`s instances in multiple protocols